kevinsogo/compgen/docs_src/TUTORIAL.md

 ## Test planning and writing generators

-Let's talk about **test planning**.
-As the name suggests, it's the process of planning out what kinds of tests will appear in the problem, and how they're generated.

-For subtasks 1, 2, and 4, the number of possible cases is small enough that we can just check all of them.
-For subtasks 3 and 5, we need to check a lot of random cases, of course.
-But we should also check limit cases: like all combinations of the maximum and minimum `F` and `m`, for example.

-This means we'll write three generators.
-The first will generate all possible pairs of `F` and `m`, the second will generate the limit cases, and the last will generate random cases.

-We'll also need to remember to make a test for the sample input, and since we already have the sample input, let's start with that.
+It's a good idea to get the sample input and formatter out of the way before doing anything else.
 Edit `sample.in` to read the sample input we have in the statement, and edit the testscript to have the line `! cat sample.in > $` at the beginning.

 Now let's write the formatter.
 Recall that this is the file that will take the output of the generator and print it to the file.
 Let's decide that the generator will output a list of pairs `[F, m]`.
 The formatter here is pretty simple: